MAX Light Rail: Discontinued services

+Fareless Square

 From the MAX system's opening until 2012, riding trains within Fareless Square, which was known as the Free Rail Zone from 2010 to 2012, was free of charge.
 Fareless Square included all of downtown and, starting in 2001, part of the Lloyd District.
 The 37-year-old fare-free zone was discontinued on September 1, 2012, as part of system-wide cost-cutting measures.
 As part of the same budget cuts, TriMet discontinued its zonal fares and moved to a flat-fare system.
 Zones had been in place since 1986; higher fares were charged for longer journeys across four paid zones.

+MAX Mall Shuttle

 The MAX Mall Shuttle operated on weekday afternoons from when it was introduced on September 14, 2009, until 2011.
 It acted as a supplement to the light rail service provided on the Portland Transit Mall by the Green and Yellow lines.
 The Mall Shuttle operated between Union Station and Portland State University every 30 minutes from noon until 5:30 p.m.
 TriMet discontinued this supplementary shuttle service on June 5, 2011.
-Along with bus services, the mall continues to be served by two MAX lines in each direction—Green and Yellow lines northbound and Green and Orange lines southbound—which provide a combined average headway of 7.5 minutes in each direction at most times.
+Along with bus services, the mall continues to be served by the Yellow Line northbound and the Orange Line southbound, with headways of 15 minutes.

+Portland Vintage Trolley

 The Portland Vintage Trolley operated on the MAX system on most weekends from 1991 until 2014, serving the same stops.
 This service used 1991-built replicas of 1904 Portland streetcars.
 Originally, the Vintage Trolley service followed a section of the original MAX line between the Library and Galleria stations and Lloyd Center.
-In September 2009, the service moved to the newly opened MAX alignment along the transit mall, running between Union Station to Portland State University, and remained on this route in subsequent seasons.
+In September 2009, the service moved to the newly opened MAX alignment along the transit mall, running between Union Station and Portland State University, and remained on this route in subsequent seasons.
 In 2011, the service was reduced to seven or eight Sundays per year, and in July 2014 it was discontinued entirely and the two remaining faux-vintage cars were sold to a group planning a streetcar line in St. Louis.